GitExl/WADMerge/README.md

 WADMerge
 ========
 Merges multiple WAD files into one.
 Takes care of merging TEXTURE and PNAMES lumps, as well as merging multiple maps and namespaced lumps into one WAD.
+Known text-based lumps are concatenated, but no guarantees are given for the results.
 Run it without command line arguments to see usage instructions and available options.

 Compiling
 ---------